MSU-CSE491/cse_491_fall_2023/docs/HowToCompile.md

 ## How to compile in debug mode

+First, it is recommended you build debug and release modes in separate directories.
+To follow CLion's lead, you can create both `cmake-build-debug` and `cmake-build-release`.
+This will prevent you from needing to recompile Catch and SFML when you switch between debug and release!

-To compile in debug mode, simply add `-DCMAKE_BUILD_TYPE=Debug` to the first cmake command.
+To compile in debug mode, change the build type to debug via `-DCMAKE_BUILD_TYPE=Debug` in the _first_ cmake command.

 This would normally look like:
 ```